Satinder1330/electronic-store-api/README.md

 # Electronics Store REST API

 A **Spring Boot RESTful API** for managing an electronics store with users, categories, products, carts, and orders.
-Secured with **JWT**, with pagination and global exception handling.
+Secured with **JWT**, with pagination and global exception handling.Fully containerized with Docker and deployed on AWS (EC2) and Railway, with comprehensive JUnit 6/Mockito test coverage."

 ## Features